 For diving into turquoise waters and enjoying the tucked away coves, there is no better place than Julia Pfeiffer Burns State Park.
 And certainly, no trip to Big Sur is complete without admiring the famous vistas of the Bixby Creek Bridge.

 TIP: You can spend the entire day exploring Big Sur or combine your trip with a visit to Carmel-by-the-Sea.
 Either way, it promises to take your breath away.
-Moreover, it has all the chances to become one of your favorite day trips from Sacramento.
+Moreover, it has all the chances to become one of your favorite day trips and weekend getaways from Sacramento.

 - 10 Best Day Trips from Los Angeles for Nature Lovers